DavidHe1127/Mr.He_HandBook/DevOps/Networking/README.md

 The problem is, all these hostnames on one server are at the same IP address.
 This isn't a problem over HTTP, because as soon as a TCP connection is opened the client will indicate which website they're trying to reach in an HTTP request.

-But in HTTPS, a TLS handshake takes place first, before the HTTP conversation can begin (HTTPS still uses HTTP – it just encrypts the HTTP messages).
+But in HTTPS, a TLS handshake takes place first, before the HTTP conversation can begin.
 Without SNI, then, there is no way for the client to indicate to the server which hostname they're talking to.
 As a result, the server may produce the SSL certificate for the wrong hostname.
 If the name on the SSL certificate does not match the name the client is trying to reach, the client browser returns an error and usually terminates the connection.

 **SNI adds the domain name to the TLS handshake process**, so that the TLS process reaches the right domain name and receives the correct SSL certificate, enabling the rest of the TLS handshake to proceed as normal.